nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 This library implements a default F' protocol that works with the F' Ground Data System (GDS).
-The F' protocol uses the following format for framing and deframing: frame header, data, hash value.
+The F' protocol uses the following frame format: frame header, data, hash value.
 A frame header consists of a four-byte start word `0xDEADBEEF` and a four byte data size.
+The hash value is defined by the `Utils::Hash` library.

-Users may provide new protocols by implementing the abstract classes defined in this library.
+Users may provide new protocols by implementing the abstract classes defined in the `FramingProtocol` library.

 ## 1. Requirements